rothgov/components/spacing.md

 ## Print

-As our grid is based on simple maths, the scale can easily be transfered to printed materials.
+As our grid is based on simple maths, the scale can easily be transfered to create artwork for printed materials.

 [Find out about rem](https://www.w3.org/TR/css-values-3/#rem)